top of page

 NEWS

-The African Herbal Pharmacopoeia consists of 51 plant monographs.
+The African Herbal Pharmacopoeia consists of various African plant monographs.
+Contact us to get your free digital copy of the first edition.

-Books we've published including Green Gold, Plants, People and Nature, and the African Herbal Pharmacopoeia.
-Click here to find out more and order your free copy of the African Herbal Pharmacopoeia.
+Books we've published including Green Gold, Plants, People and Nature, and the African Herbal Pharmacopoeia First and Second Edition.
+Click here to find out more and order your free digital copy of the African Herbal Pharmacopoeia, First Edition.

 PLANT MONOGRAPHS